RobinPicard/cloud-functions-test/README.md

 If you do specifiy some of those attributes, you need to make sure their value is of a supported type.

 There are 2 possible attributes that are common to both http-triggered and event-triggerd functions:
-* error (bool): indicates whether the test is expected to raise an Exception.
+* `error` (bool): indicates whether the test is expected to raise an Exception.
 The test will succeed if the function crashes while it will fail if it runs without error
-* display_logs (bool): indicates whether the logs and the return value should be displayed even in case of success (they are always displayed in case of failure of the test)
+* `display_logs` (bool): indicates whether the logs and the return value should be displayed even in case of success (they are always displayed in case of failure of the test)

-### Http-triggered Functions
+### Http-triggered Functions <a name="http-triggered-functions"></a>

 This package has primarily been made for http-triggered Cloud Function so your test classes will be considered to be for this kind of function by default.

 You can specify 4 additional attributes for those:
-* data (dict, list): the payload that will be included in the request triggering your function
+* `data` (dict, list): the payload that will be included in the request triggering your function
-* headers (dict): the headers that will be included in the request triggering your function
+* `headers` (dict): the headers that will be included in the request triggering your function
-* status_code (dict, list): the status code your function is expected to return giving the parameters provided
+* `status_code` (dict, list): the status code your function is expected to return giving the parameters provided
-* output (dict, list): the output your function is expected to return giving the parameters provided.
+* `output` (dict, list): the output your function is expected to return giving the parameters provided.
 Details on the specific structure the value of this attribute can take are specified below

-### Wildcards for Expected Content
+### Wildcards for Expected Content <a name="wildcards-for-expected-content"></a>

 It's quite common to want to check the validity of the output of an http-triggered Cloud Function without knowing the exact value of the expected output.
 This happens for instance if you Cloud Function is calling an external service or if your output includes an "updated_at" timestamp.
 In that case, you may want to test that the structure of the output is correct rather than the exact content.